 Shawn has worked for over a decade with children, youth, and families struggling with mental health and addiction issues.
-Shawn has trained in multiple treatment modalities such as Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Dialectical Behavioral Therapy (DBT), and trauma approaches including the Connect Attachment Program, the Attachment Regulation Competency (ARC) framework, and the Collaborative Problem Solving model.
+Shawn has trained in multiple treatment modalities such as Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Dialectical Behavioral Therapy (DBT), Acceptance Commitment Therapy (ACT), and trauma approaches, including the Connect Attachment Program, the Attachment Regulation Competency (ARC) framework, and the Collaborative Problem Solving model.
 He is also trained to provide readiness hormone and surgical assessments through for World Professional Association for Transgender Health (WPATH).

 He is a dynamic speaker and presenter in large and small groups.
 His presentation skills foster interactive child and youth workshops to education and training events using an adult learning model to achieve the best outcomes.
 Shawn has had the pleasure of traveling throughout the Atlantic Provinces to provide professional development in a variety of settings and topics.